Kate Courtney celebrates winning the Cross-Country Marathon event at the UCI MTB World Championships in Valais, Switzerland on September 6, 2025.

 We are never entirely in control of our lives, as a completely unexpected event can happen at any moment.
 The key is to act in control of what you can.
 So if you're going to be a leader of your discipline, you have to act in control.
 This also means taking responsibility for your own actions and being mindful to only behave in ways that align with your long-term goals.

-Don't Dwell on Mistakes
+Don't dwell on mistakes

 If you pursue a long-term goal with steadfast commitment, especially if you are just starting out, you will make mistakes.
 What defines a successful person is moving on rather than focusing on failure.